 International equities have trailed U.S. markets over the past 10 years, but the index-based returns that most investors follow don’t tell the whole story.
 On a company-by-company basis, the picture is quite different.
-In fact, most of the companies with the best annual returns each year have been based outside of the United States.
+In fact, it may come as a surprise that the companies with the best annual returns each year have been mostly based outside of the United States.

 How have U.S. markets done so much better while a higher percentage of the top stocks each year are non-U.S. companies?